Blooingdale Township

 We believe that the above is a positive change that benefits the taxpayer, allowing us to develop assessments that more accurately reflect the market.

 Most importantly, regardless of what happens in the marketplace, everyone should keep one fact in mind: whether assessments are reduced OR increased, this does not automatically mean that property taxes will go down OR up.
-Please remember that your property taxes are generated by your area's local tax levies which pay for your local
+Please remember that your property taxes are generated by your area's local tax

-services, such as schools, parks, fire protection, and others.
+levies which pay for your local services, such as schools, parks, fire protection, and others.

 We have closed our books on the 2023 General Reassessment Year.
 DuPage County's publication of all of our 2023 assessment changes in the Addison Suburban Life and Carol Stream Suburban Life newspapers (and the mailing of notices of reassessment) occurred on December 1, 2023.
-This date also commences the 30-day 2023 assessment appeal filling period.The deadline to file an appeal of your 2023 Assessment with the DuPage County Board of Review is January 2, 2024.(Keep in mind you are appealing the assessed value of your property, not the taxes).
+This date also commenced the 30-day 2023 assessment appeal filling period.The deadline to file an appeal of your 2023 Assessment with the DuPage County Board of Review was January 2, 2024.(Keep in mind you are appealing the assessed value of your property, not the taxes).

 NOTE: The Senior Assessment Freeze Exemption requirements have been changed by the Illinois Legislature: the new maximum household income allowed is $65,000.
 For more details, click this link: Senior Assessment Freeze Exemption